 Businesses still trading but under financial pressure.

-Urgent cases are prioritised based on timing and severity.
+Urgent matters are reviewed promptly based on timing and severity.